coffinsoulz/coffinsoulz/README.md

    I have no idea how this website works.
 So this is a wip + test.

 read Patreon & sign atabook & strawpage please.
+Also please don't cover.
+(0_^)

 ![Alt text](https://i.ibb.co/prmr3pt/Untitled91-20241021132524.png)